miklosme/papers/src/app/home.md

+# Daily Digest (April 3, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a mind-bending lineup of cutting-edge research that's about to supercharge your synapses.

+First up, prepare to be dazzled by the power of [multi-AI-agent systems](https://papers.miklos.dev/2504.01234) in optical networks.
+Researchers have unleashed AutoLight, a hierarchical AI dream team that's revolutionizing distributed AI training.
+With a jaw-dropping 98% task completion rate, it's leaving single-agent systems in the digital dust.
+The secret sauce?
+A "Chain of Identity" method that keeps agents in perfect harmony.
+This isn't just progress; it's a quantum leap for complex, multi-domain scenarios.

+But wait, there's more!
+Ever wondered how to predict the future of pension funds?
+Look no further than [agent-based modeling](https://papers.miklos.dev/2504.01242).
+This groundbreaking study simulates the impact of aging populations on Iran's pension solvency using a virtual sugar economy.
+It's like SimCity for economists, but with real-world implications that could reshape social policy as we know it.

+Now, let's talk drone drama.
+The [Sky of Unlearning](https://papers.miklos.dev/2504.01705) (SoUL) is here to save the day in federated drone learning.
+This ingenious framework lets you selectively prune unwanted data from your models faster than you can say "privacy breach."
+It's like a digital eraser for your neural networks, maintaining performance while kicking out the bad apples.

+Last but not least, we're diving into the ethics of AI with a fresh take on [fairness in resource allocation](https://papers.miklos.dev/2504.01154).
+Say goodbye to myopic fairness measures and hello to "past-discounted fairness."
+This clever approach balances efficiency and equity over time, mirroring human perceptions of fairness.
+It's not just fair; it's computationally tractable too!

+That's all for now, AI aficionados.
+Keep your algorithms sharp and your curiosity sharper!

 # Daily Digest (April 2, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a mind-bending exploration of [how agent hierarchies can improve LLM opinion consensus](https://papers.miklos.dev/2504.00877).
 This groundbreaking study reveals that the way agents connect and share information critically shapes how consensus emerges.
 The key takeaway?
 A sweet spot of connectivity leads to a more informed consensus through transient diversity.
 This could revolutionize how we design multi-agent LLM systems for tackling complex problems!